LaursOCMenz/LaursOCMenz/README.md

 My background in **Neuroscience** sparked my interest in data and its potential to transform complex information into meaningful insights that support research, decision-making and real-world outcomes.

 Through my MSc, I have developed practical experience in **Python, R, PySpark, Hadoop, Tableau and machine learning**, alongside data preprocessing, exploratory data analysis and data visualisation.
-My dissertation applies these skills to crop-yield prediction, investigating whether incorporating economic factors alongside environmental and soil variables improves machine-learning predictions.
+My dissertation applies these skills to crop-yield prediction, investigating whether incorporating economic factors alongside environmental and soil variables improves machine learning predictions.

 I am now looking to transition into a **data-focused career** where I can apply analytical and machine-learning skills to meaningful, real-world problems.